thaong91/tn-appdev-spr22/_posts/2022-05-06-learning-react.md

 #### Props - Reusable Components
 - Putting variable name inside `{}` to inteprete it (similar to `${}` in JS).
 Furthermote, anything in between `{}` will be run as javascript.
 - Props (or attributes) in React makes a component for reusable.
-Props is a JS Object.
+Props are JS Objects that are passed into a component in order for it to work correctly, similar to how a function receives parameters.
+Props are immutable, meaning a component receiving props is not allowed to modify these props.
+Here is a simple example of how props are used:
   ```javascript
   import React from "react"